bbfrederick/rapidtide/README.rst

 Stability, etc.
 ===============
 This is an evolving code base.
-I’m constantly tinkering with it.
-That said, now that I’ve sent this off into to the world, I’m being somewhat more responsible about locking down stable release points.
-In between releases, however, I’ll be messing with things, although for the most part this will be restricted to the dev branch.
+I\'m constantly tinkering with it.
+That said, now that I\'ve sent this off into to the world, I\'m being somewhat more responsible about locking down stable release points.
+In between releases, however, I\'ll be messing with things, although for the most part this will be restricted to the dev branch.
-**It’s very possible that at any given time the dev branch will be very broken, so stay away from it unless you have a good reason to be using it.**
+**It\'s very possible that at any given time the dev branch will be very broken, so stay away from it unless you have a good reason to be using it.**
-I’ve finally become a little more modern and started adding automated testing, so as time goes by hopefully the “in between” releases will be somewhat more reliable.
+I\'ve finally become a little more modern and started adding automated testing, so as time goes by hopefully the \"in between\" releases will be somewhat more reliable.
 That said, my tests routinely fail, even when things actually work.
 Probably should deal with that.
 Check back often for exciting new features and bug fixes!